The Bible says in Psalm 106:1-2, Praise ye

 on the earth.
 Our sins are forgiven.
 We have eternal life.
 Jesus is with us

-have that joy that only He can give.
-The fruit of the Spirit is “love, joy,
+Spirit to have that joy that only He can give.
+The fruit of the Spirit is love, joy,

-glory with thine inheritance.”
-This verse already used the words “rejoice” and “gladness,”
+glory with thine inheritance.
+This verse already used the words rejoice and

-and now it uses the word “glory.”
-To glory in God includes the idea of experiencing
+gladness, and now it uses the word glory.
+To glory in God includes the idea

-spirit.
+in ones mind and spirit.
 Only God can reveal such things to us.
-We cannot make them happen.
+We cannot make

 God as the Psalmist is doing in the previous verses, then we must also do what